evprado849/cse15l-lab-reports/lab-report-4-week-8.md

 * My Implementation (Repository) of MarkdownParseTest.java:
 ![image](https://user-images.githubusercontent.com/103149284/170422191-abefa2b0-4b16-4470-a8b3-020bc6e57412.png)
 How I could fix my implementation:
-Similarly to snippet1.md for my implementation, I got a Heap error and
+Similarly to snippet1.md for my implementation, I got a Heap error in my MarkdownParse.java while iterating through snippet2.md contents.
 * Group's (Repository) of MarkdownParseTest.java:
 ![image](https://user-images.githubusercontent.com/103149284/170422460-ff23cf91-0ca5-4cd8-9977-af6612944331.png)
 How our group could fix the implementation:
 For snippet2.md at least, I see that it expected b.com, but instead was a.com.
 From what I see, our group could fix this (for this specific snippet file at least), that if there is a second `[`, to write some code like `int duplicateBracketOpen = markdown.indexOf("["); int duplicateBracketClosed = markdown.indexOf("]");` then after that code runs, to get whatever code we got in between the duplicates and have it included when we get the actual closing bracket (`int closeBracket = markdown.indexOf("]", openBracket);`).
 This way, we could get the expected b.com for this specific test.